aegion-dynamic/coding-guidelines/FRONTEND.md

     *   `lib/` & `utils/`: Utility functions and shared logic.
     *   `hooks/`: Custom React hooks.
     *   `app/actions/`: Server-side logic using Next.js Server Actions.

-#### 2. Authentication and Authorization

-*   **Supabase SSR**: The project correctly uses the `@supabase/ssr` library to handle authentication in a server-side rendering context.
-This is crucial for protecting routes and managing user sessions securely in Next.js.
-*   **Client and Server Supabase Clients**: The code properly separates the Supabase client initialization for the server (`utils/supabase/server.ts`) and the client (`utils/supabase/client.ts`).
-This is the recommended pattern to ensure that server-side code uses service roles or secure user sessions, while client-side code uses the public, anonymous key.
-*   **Middleware for Protected Routes**: The `middleware.ts` file is likely used to protect routes under the `(authenticated)` group, redirecting unauthenticated users to the login page.
-*   **Server Actions for Auth**: The presence of `app/actions/auth.ts` suggests that user actions like login, logout, and registration are handled by **Next.js Server Actions**, which simplifies form submissions and mutations by co-locating server-side logic with components.

 #### 3. Component Design